robomechanics/MinitaurSDKOld/README.txt

 Public documentation is at http://ghostrobotics.gitlab.io/SDK/.
-Support can be found at https://gitlab.com/ghostrobotics/SDK/issues?scope=all&state=all
+Support can be found by emailing support@ghostrobotics.io

-Artifact generated on Thu Dec 14 16:55:49 UTC 2017
+Artifact generated on Mon Apr  2 15:02:37 UTC 2018